TheWolverine - How Michigan Football Players Performed In The Senior Bowl

 WR Nico Collins, National Team

 After an impressive week of practice, Collins did not appear until the American Team's second possession.
-He played for most of the second quarter but was not targeted in the game.
-He did not appear in the second half.
+He played for several possessions in the first half but was not targeted in the game.
+He did not appear after halftime.

 FB/TE Ben Mason, National Team